 Sarah Voss, Johns Hopkins School of Medicine

 In the suburbs of Fort Worth, Texas, Sarah spent her childhood as a nationally ranked springboard diver until she hopped off the diving board and into the research lab.
-Her undergraduate research experiences catapulted her into PhD work at Johns Hopkins School of Medicine in the lab of Joshua Modell, where she studies bacterial defense systems and fundamental phage biology.
-In her free time, Sarah loves to creatively express herself, whether that’s through the footprints she painted on her living room ceiling, solving a rock-climbing puzzle, or mastering a new yoga move.
+Her undergraduate research experiences catapulted her into PhD work at Johns Hopkins School of Medicine, where she studies bacterial defense systems and fundamental phage biology.
+In her free time, she loves to paint, rock climb, and practice yoga.

 Who inspires you as a scientist?